 Now we have new laws; believe in Jesus as God's Messiah, repent from your former rebelion, be baptized in Jesus and recive the Holly Spirit.
 Then Love God with all your heart and soul, and your neighbor as yourself, wich is the essence of the Ten commandments.
 If you follow these rules then you will enter into God's Kingdom not just in death but in the here and now.

 God's new covenant with man was promised in Jeremiah 31, fulfiled through Jesus and restated twice in the letter to the Hebrews.

 If you wish to know more about the role of the Ten Commandments in the believers life please buy the books I have written and are available here.

 I am asking you to buy them because I need your help.
 I have been off work several times in the past 45 days, first for a major surgery for my wife (10 days) and now eye surgery for myself (9 days and counting.
 Please, if you can, buy my books and read them they will help you in your walk with our Lord.

-You may buy them at a discount through the home page of this website and on Amazon.
+You may buy them on Amazon.

 May the God of Abraham Isaac, Jacob and Our Lord Jesus richly bless and keep you.
 Amen